 Lack of supportive leadership

+The root of employee disengagement starts at the top.
 When we asked HR professionals who was responsible for improving employee engagement, most said that Human Resources, immediate supervisors, and top leadership all play a critical role in creating employee engagement.

 • Two out of three respondents said the responsibility falls on Human Resources and immediate supervisors.